-[MS-OXCMAIL] - v20110731 RFC2822 and MIME to E-Mail Object Conversion Algorithm
+[MS-OXCMAIL] - v20110930 RFC2822 and MIME to E-Mail Object Conversion Algorithm

-- delivery status notification (DSN): A message that reports the result of an attempt to deliver a message to one or more recipients, as described in [RFC3464]. - Internet Mail Connector Encapsulated Address (IMCEA): A means of encapsulating an email address that is not compliant with [RFC2821] within an email address that is compliant with [RFC2821]. - Messaging Application Programming Interface (MAPI): A messaging architecture that enables multiple applications to interact with multiple messaging systems across a variety of hardware platforms. - MIME analysis: A process that converts data from an Internet wire protocol to a format that is suitable for storage by a server or a client. - MIME generation: A process that converts data held by a server or client to a format that is suitable for Internet-standard wire protocols. - MIME reader: An agent that performs MIME analysis.
+- delivery status notification (DSN): A message that reports the result of an attempt to deliver a message to one or more recipients, as described in [RFC3464]. - Internet Mail Connector Encapsulated Address (IMCEA): A means of encapsulating an email address that is not compliant with [RFC2821] within an email address that is compliant with [RFC2821]. - MIME analysis: A process that converts data from an Internet wire protocol to a format that is suitable for storage by a server or a client. - MIME generation: A process that converts data held by a server or client to a format that is suitable for Internet wire protocols. - MIME reader: An agent that performs MIME analysis.
 It can be a client or a server. - MIME writer: An agent that performs MIME generation.
 It can be a client or a server. - one-off address: An e-mail address that is encoded as a mail-type/address pair.
 Valid mail-types include values such as SMTP, X400, X500, and MSMAIL. - primary SMTP proxy address: The Simple Mail Transfer Protocol (SMTP) e-mail address that is used to designate a message server user in all SMTP traffic.
 Proxy addresses are stored in a user's address book entry, in the PidTagAddressBookProxyAddresses multivalued string property.
 The primary SMTP proxy address can be identified by its address type field, which is set to "SMTP" (uppercase).
 Non-primary SMTP proxy addresses have the address type field set to "smtp" (lowercase). - PS_INTERNET_HEADERS: An extensible namespace that can store custom property headers. - MAY, SHOULD, MUST, SHOULD NOT, MUST NOT: These terms (in all caps) are used as described in [RFC2119].
 All statements of optional behavior use either MAY, SHOULD, or SHOULD NOT.